How to sell your used vehicle

 What can impact my used car value?

 The value of a car depends on factors including its history, mileage and condition.
 Accident history impacts auto value, so make sure you’re aware of everything that’s happened in the vehicle’s lifetime, and be transparent about that information with the buyer.
 Did you know 61% of buyers are open to a car that’s been in an accident?
 Being upfront with the information will help you build trust with the buyer, and give them the tools they need to make sure any damage has been properly repaired.
-Every CARFAX Canada Vehicle History Report now comes with the CARFAX Canada True Value™, two important documents that can help back-up the information you’ve provided.
+A CARFAX Canada Vehicle History Report is designed to build this transparency and can help you back up the information you’ve provided.

-While these factors are not considered in the True Value calculation, they can also impact the value of a vehicle:
+When looking to sell your car, keep in mind these factors, they can also impact the value of a vehicle: